debops/debops/docs/debops-playbooks/playbook-layout.rst

   This playbook includes roles that configure services and resources that might be required by other roles, such as user and group accounts, authentication services like LDAP, network filesystems like NFS.
-Anything that is expected to be used by other roles further down the playbook, but it's not common enough to be included in the :file:`common.yml` playbook, should be added here.
+Anything that is expected to be used by other roles further down the playbook, but is not common enough to be included in the :file:`common.yml` playbook, should be added here.

 :file:`env.yml`
   This is a playbook focused on programming language environments, like Ruby,